samullen/presentations/the_problem_with_legacy_code/presentation.md

 |20-40|Very complex Code<br>Low Testability<br/>Cost and Effort are high|
 |>40|Not at all testable<br/>Very high Cost and Effort|

-^ Is a simple heuristic to measure code complexity
+^ Is a heuristic to measure code complexity
+^ Every branch of logic, loop, call to external resources, possible exits all add to the score.
-^ It's calculated by adding 1 for each branch of logic ^ Each 'if', 'else', 'while', 'case', etc. adds 1 to the complexity ^ This code has a score of x
+^ This code has a score of 520
 ^ What happens if you try to make a change to a block of code like that?

 ---